pycontribs/pyrax/docs/context_objects.md

 To create a context object, you call:

-    ctx = pyrax.create_context(id_type)
+    ctx = pyrax.create_context({id_type})

 where `id_type` is either "keystone" or "rackspace".
 If you've defined the identity type you wish to use in either your `~/.pyrax.cfg` file, or in environment variables, you can omit the id_type from the call:

     ctx = pyrax.create_context()

-If you have multiple **[environments](https://github.com/rackspace/pyrax/blob/master/docs/getting_started.md#configuration-environments)** defined, you set the environment you want before the context is created by specifying that name in the `env` parameter:
+If you have multiple **[environments](https://github.com/rackspace/pyrax/blob/master/docs/getting_started.md#configuration-environments)** defined, you may specify the environment to use when creating the context by specifying that name in the `env` parameter:

     ctx = pyrax.create_context(env="{my_special_environment}")

+If you don't specify an environment, the current environment is used.
 You may also populate the context object with login credential information, as well as the `verify_ssl` setting.
 The full call with all available parameters is:

     ctx = pyrax.create_context(id_type=None, env=None, username=None,
             password=None, tenant_id=None, tenant_name=None, api_key=None,
             verify_ssl=None)

-At this point you have an unauthenticated context; to authenticate you need to provide your credentials if you haven't already when you created the object.
-You can either set them directly:
+At this point you have an unauthenticated context.
+You must authenticate before you can do anything useful with a context object.
+To authenticate you need to provide your credentials if you haven't already when you created the object.
+You can either set them individually:

     ctx.username = {your_user_name}
     ctx.password = {your_password}

+...or you can set them together:

+    ctx.set_credentials({your_user_name}, {your_password})

-or if you have them stored in a file (see the information on **[credential files](https://github.com/rackspace/pyrax/blob/master/docs/getting_started.md#authenticating)** for how to set one up), you can call:
+...or if you have them stored in a file (see the information on **[credential files](https://github.com/rackspace/pyrax/blob/master/docs/getting_started.md#authenticating)** for how to set one up), you can call:

     ctx.set_credential_file({path/to/your/file})